What is edema?

 What are the symptoms of edema?

-Signs that you might have edema include:
+Signs that you might have edema include the following:

 - The affected area is swollen.